Can you become immune to the coronavirus?

 But tests like these may not be of much use in diagnosing coronavirus infection as it progresses, due to the time it takes for the body to begin producing antibodies.

-Dr. Krammer's test detects an antibody response as early as three days after symptoms arise.
+The Krammer test detects an antibody response three days after the onset of symptoms.
 However, since people may not show symptoms until 14 days after infection, it is too late for the test to be useful as a diagnostic tool.

 However, finding people with potent antibody responses may help point the way to new treatments.
 Essentially, the antibodies extracted from the blood of the recovered patients are injected into the sick.